mhartzel/ffcommander/README.md

 - This means that the video was probably shot using 24 frames / second and was later converted to 29.970 fps to be compatible with NTSC televion refresh rate.
 The conversion was done duplicating fields every now and then and this process needs to be reversed for the file to play smoothly on modern TV's.
 - Use the -it option to remove extra fields and return the video to the original 24 (or 23.976) frame rate: **ffcommander -it videofiles**

-### Define video bitrate manually and recompress audio to aac
+### Disable deinterlace, define video bitrate manually and recompress audio to aac
-- **ffcommander -nd -mbr 2500 -aac videofiles** This selects 2500 kbps video bitrate.
+- **ffcommander -nd -mbr 2500k -aac videofiles** This selects 2500 kbps video bitrate.

 ## Use constant quality video compression and recompress audio to aac
-- **ffcommander -nd -crf -aac videofiles** This uses constant quality 18 for the video compression.
+- **ffcommander -crf -aac videofiles** This uses constant quality 18 for the video compression.
 Constant quality compression is faster than 2-pass compression nut the file size will be bigger.
 Also imho 2-pass produces slightly better quality that CRF.

 ## Complex processing example 1
 - You can do many types of processing at the same time:
 - Use English audio (**-a eng**)
 - Burn English subtitle on top of video (**-s eng**).
 - Reposition subtitles at top and bottom edge of screen (**-sp**)
-- Resize subtitle to be 50% of the original size (**-sr 0.5**).
+- Resize subtitle to 50% of the original size (**-sr 0.5**).
 - Remove black bars using autocrop (**-ac**)
 - And create SD - versions of the videos simultaneously with the HD one (**-psd**).
 - **ffcommander -a eng -s eng -sp -sr 0.5 -ac -psd videofiles\***